qplevier/geneset-visualisation-pipeline/README.md

 ```shell
 snakemake --resources cytoscape_instances=1 --use-conda -c 4
 ```
+`--resources cytoscape_instances=1` makes sure to only run one Cytoscape rule at a time, because you can not have multiple Cytoscapes open at a time. `--use-conda` activates the .yaml conda environments for each rule. `-n` can be added to perform a dry run, to show the rules which are going to be executed.

 ## Creating Directed Acyclic Graphs
+Visualisation of the order of the rules in the Snakemake.
 ```shell
 snakemake --dag -c 1 | dot -Tsvg > dag.svg